go-gitea/docs/content/doc/upgrade/from-gogs.en-us.md

 # Upgrade from Gogs

+Gogs versions up to 0.9.97 can be smootlhy upgraded to Gitea.

-If you are running Gogs which version is below 0.9.99, you can upgrade Gogs to Gitea smoothly.
-There are some steps to do below.
-Make sure to complete as the gitea user in ~:
+There are some steps to do so below.
+Make sure to complete them as the gitea user in ~:

 * Stop Gogs
 * cd ~